belle2/basf2/online_book/fundamentals/hep_analyses.rst

     :class: key-points

     * You know where to find the Belle II TDR, "The Physics of the B factories", and "The Belle II physics book".

+.. topic:: Author of this lesson

+    Umberto Tamponi